nint22/hifi-docs-grav-content/04.build-guide/04.windows-64-bit/docs.md

 Follow these steps to make your build:
 * Open  `%HIFI_DIR%\build\hifi.sln`  using Visual Studio.
 * For best performance, change the Solution Configuration (next to the green play button) from Debug to Release for best performance.
-* Lastly, go to Run Build > Build Solution.
+* Lastly, build the solution: click on the menu item Build > Build Solution.

 #####3.
 Test the Interface